Why Choose Pheasant Hill Home Inspections?

 Part 3 includes the rules and regulations, definitions and Standards of Practice for Home Inspectors required by the State of Massachusetts to be provided with every report.

-This report will be provided to you electronically in both a .pdf and .html format within 24 hours of the inspection.
+The report will be provided to you electronically the same day or within 24 hours of the inspection.

 Do I carry insurance?